CleverCloud/doc.clever-cloud.com/runtimes/go/go.md

 do not do that, go will generate a library and not an executable.
 So if you get a `Nothing listening on port 8080`, please check that your main file is named `main.go`.

+By default, we deploy your application as a go project named "<app_id>".
+This might not be what you want.
+If your application has submodules and imports them with their full path *or* your main project is an external package hosted, let's say, on github (like `github.com/mememe/myproject`), you can define the `CC_GO_PKG=github.com/mememe/myproject` environment variable.
+We will then run `go get ${CC_GO_PKG}` instead of running `go get <app_id>`.

 ## More configuration

 By default, we consider that your repository contains a single